 Working part time does not preclude the possibility of being totally disabled from one’s own occupation.
 This is consistent with other caselaw.

-The any occupation test of disability is more difficult to meet, and in this case working three days per week in the plaintiff’s own occupation was adequate evidence to demonstrate that she did not meet the test.
-Had she only worked one or two days per week, she may well have met the any occupation test of disability.
+The any occupation test of disability is more difficult to meet, and in this case working three days per week in the plaintiff’s own occupation was adequate evidence to demonstrate that she did not meet the any occupation test of disability.
+Had she only worked one or two days per week, she may well have met the any occupation test.

 The case is also noteworthy because it is another decision in a small but growing list of cases where the court is willing to call out bad faith on the part of long term disability insurers and award aggravated or general damages.

-Michael Jordan is a Toronto long term disability lawyer with offices in London and Ottawa.
-He represents clients across all of Ontario who have been denied LTD benefits.
+Michael Jordan is a Toronto long term disability lawyer who represents clients across all of Ontario who have been denied LTD benefits.